+Ally has other cool tools as well.
 As mentioned above they do have apps for IOS and Android.
-But one of the coolest features is Ally live which has a ton of trading tools along with roughly 80 performance indicators for you to use with your trading.
+But one of the coolest features is Ally Invest LIVE.
+Ally Invest LIVE offers streaming quotes to non-professional users.

 Ally’s customized investing features are great for helping all levels of investors manage their accounts well.

 Even better, you get access to a community of other stock traders.
 The Ally Do-It-Right page is where you’ll find articles on strategy and market trends.
 This can help you learn a lot about investing.